Chrysopelea Paradisi: Profile and Information

 The Kinematics of the Chrysopelea Paradisi

 The kinematics and the movement of the chrysopelea paradisi have been an object of interest for physicists.
-Researches have concluded on other factors that contribute to their ability to glide.
+Research has concluded that other factors contribute to their ability to glide.

-Concerning the movement of the chrysopelea paradisi, the creature makes use of the ridge scales on its belly to push against the rough barks of trees.
+Concerning the chrysopelea paradisi’s movement, the creature uses the ridge scales on its belly to push against the rough barks of trees.
 This allows it to move vertically up the tree.

 The chrysopelea paradisi are known to glide better than other gliding animals and the flying squirrel despite not possessing any limbs or other wing-like projections.
 The chrysopelea paradisi can glide up to 100 meters (330 feet) in a single glide.